lrnrzg/LibJpegTurboInAndroid/README.md

 # LibJpegTurboInAndroid
-compressor of bitmap

 integrate [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo) as a module to Android